confluentinc/streaming-ops/README.md

       kubectl create secret generic cc.ccloud-secrets --namespace=default --from-env-file=<path-to-your-file> --dry-run=client -o yaml > secrets/local-toseal/dev/default-cc.ccloud-secrets.yaml
       ```

     * The microservices demo code utilizes a MySQL database to demonstrate Kafka Connect and Change Data Capture.
 Credentials for the database are required to be provided.
 An example of the layout of this file can be found in the sample [secrets/example-connect-operator-secrets.props](secrets/example-connect-operator-secrets.props).
 There isn't a need to create a personal copy of the database credentials file as that service is ran entirely inside the demonstrations Kubernetes cluster and is not publically accessible.

       ```
       kubectl create secret generic connect-operator-secrets --namespace=default --from-env-file=./secrets/example-connect-operator-secrets.props --dry-run=client -o yaml > secrets/local-toseal/dev/default-connect-operator-secrets.yaml
       ```

-    These commands have created generic secret Kubernetes secret manifests from your plain text secrets files and put them into a staging area (`secrets/local-toseal/dev`).
+    The above commands have created generic secret Kubernetes secret manifests from your plain text secrets files and put them into a staging area (`secrets/local-toseal/dev`).

-    * Seal the secrets, for the `dev` environment, with the following helper command which uses the `scripts/seal-secrets.sh` script.
+    Now you will seal the secrets, for the `dev` environment, with the following helper command which uses the `scripts/seal-secrets.sh` script.
 This command will place the sealed secret in `secrets/sealed/dev`, and these are the files which are safe to commit to the repository.
 This command will also clear the unsealed secrets from the staging area (`secrets/local-toseal/dev`):

     ```
     make seal-secrets-dev